rguiscard/fossil-scm-in-zig/README.md

     b.getInstallStep().dependOn(&install_fossil.step);
 ```

 If it fails, try again.
-It seems to have racing issue somewhere.
+It seems to have racing issue somewhere and probably can be fixed by adjusting dependency graph.

 ### Run ###